 WHERE ARE THE BOOKS ABOUT THE TEENAGE MALE SEXUAL EXPERIENCE?

 Most experiences of sex in YA novels are female experiences.
-There’s the notable exception such as Melvin Burgess’s Doing It, but that was precisely so notorious because no other book before had presented sex from the perspective of a teenage boy.
-As erotic and explicit and pornographic as this book is, it’s still incredibly didactic: “This is not the way you treat girls.”
+There’s the notable exception such as Melvin Burgess’s Doing It, mentioned above, but that was precisely so notorious because no other book before had presented sex from the perspective of a teenage boy.
+As erotic and explicit and pornographic as this book is, it’s still explicitly didactic: “This is not the way you treat girls.”

-A large number of teen readers are girls.
-There is an alternative for learning about sex as a teenager: The Internet, magazines.
+A large proportion of YA readers are girls.
+There is now an alternative for learning about sex as a teenager: The Internet, magazines.
 But perhaps it is not the ‘good girl’s option’ to look to other types of media.
 There is something more wholesome-feeling about reading a novel compared to watching a film, say.
+Or Internet porn, which is made with a male audience in mind.

 SEX IN THE WORK OF ROBERT CORMIER: A DIFFERENT FUNCTION